signmotion/fresher/README.md

 2. SDK.
 3. Project.

-In each tier we declare own files, variables and its values.
+In each tier, we declare our files, variables, and their values.

-Variables and files with the same name are replaced by deeper tier definitions.
+Deeper tier definitions replace variables and files with the same name.

 The folder named `+` contains the files and folders to be added.

 The folder prefixed with `+` contains variables named the same as the files whose contents are their values.

-The file named `+.yaml` contains some (or many) variables with value.
+The file named `+.yaml` contains some (or many) variables with values.

-The value is a templated with [mustache syntactic](https://mustache.github.io) text.
+The value is templated with [mustache syntactic](https://mustache.github.io) text.
 We can utilize **any** variables defined in `+.yaml` files and `+` folders.

 In light of this, we can construct a hierarchy of **any** complexity.